thecodersguild/wordpress-plugins-and-hooks/README.md

 	- Activation
 2. Simple Plugin
 	- Using `'the_content'` hook
-	- Print Copyright on every post
+	- Print Copyright Notice on every post
 3. The Must-Use Plugin Directory
 	- The `plugin-loader.php`
 4. Using Classes for Plugins
-	- EventPressRedux
+	- The `EventPress_Redux` class
 5. Add Post Types
 	- Event
 	- Venue